-Dallas' Best Bakeries — 10 Sweet Picks From Highland Park to Oak Cliff | PaperCity Magazine
+Dallas' Best Bakeries — 13 Sweet Picks From Highland Park to Oak Cliff

 Society Bakery makes some of the best custom cakes.
 Courtesy of Society Bakery

-Although the holidays do demand more baked items and cookies for family gatherings and such, any time is a great time to shop some of the best bakeries in Dallas.
-From breads and cookies to macarons and cakes, this city has got all of the sweet treats one could crave.

-Some Dallas bakeries have their own niche while some can do it all.
-We’ve rounded up the very best bakeries to order ahead or grab a quick bite at.
+Some of the best Dallas bakeries have perfected their niche, while others can truly do it all.
+From cakes and croissants to kouign-amann, we’ve rounded up the very best bake shops to order ahead or grab a quick bite at.

 BIRD Bakery